DocSystem/macos-background-manager/README.md

 To get this script working, you need:

-Python 3 (I used Python 3.6.8), download it on https://www.python.org/downloads/mac-osx/
+Python 3 (I use Python 3.6.8), download it on https://www.python.org/downloads/mac-osx/

 Here are the dependencies to install with pip: